FormidableLabs/yesno/CONTRIBUTING.md

 $ yarn run watch
 ```

-to build both source and test files, and then do whatever development you want in a separate terminal.
+to build source files and then do whatever development you want in a separate terminal.

 ## Releasing a new version to NPM